 HumanEvalWrite one function from a docstring90-94%

-SWE-bench VerifiedFix real GitHub issues (multi-file)~79% (best, with scaffolding)
+SWE-bench VerifiedFix real GitHub issues (multi-file)~96% (best, August 2026)

-SWE-bench ProHarder real issues~23%
+SWE-bench ProHarder real issues~59% standardized, ~80% vendor-reported

-A model scoring 94% on HumanEval might solve only 23% of real engineering tasks.
 HumanEval+ (which added more comprehensive test cases to the same problems) dropped models by up to 8% โ€” the original benchmark had such weak tests that models could pass without actually solving the problem correctly.

-LiveCodeBench collects fresh competitive programming problems with known publication dates, making contamination detectable.
-Some models that perform well on HumanEval do not perform well on LiveCodeBench โ€” direct evidence of overfitting to the older benchmark’s specific problems.
+LiveCodeBench collects competitive programming problems with known publication dates, which makes contamination detectable so long as the problems are newer than the model you point at them.
+Some models that perform well on HumanEval do not perform well on LiveCodeBench, and that is direct evidence of overfitting to the older benchmark’s specific problems.

 Context length: marketing vs physics